transcom/milmove_load_testing/README.md

 control over whether a load test should be considered a success or failure.
 Among the things it provides are the `self.request_preparer` object and `self.rest` context manager.

-The `request_preparer` has several helper functions for preparing to make a request to the mymove
+The `request_preparer` is an instance of the helper class mentioned earlier called `MilMoveRequestPreparer` and has several helper functions for preparing to make a request to the mymove server:
-server:

 * `prep_ghc_request`
 * `prep_internal_request`